|Buy Oyster Cards from official website||Buy Visitor Oyster Cards from official website|

 When it comes to comparing Visitor Oyster card vs normal Oyster card there’s not much difference.
 Visitor Oyster cards work in exactly the same way as regular pay-as-you-go Oyster cards, and if it wasn’t for the picture on the front you wouldn’t be able to tell the difference.

-Visitor passes do come with a leaflet of discount vouchers, I suppose – but their £3 admin fee is non-refundable (whereas you can claim back the £5 deposit on a normal Oyster card).
+Visitor passes do come with a leaflet of discount vouchers, I suppose – but their £5 activation fee is non-refundable (whereas you can claim back the £5 deposit on a normal Oyster card).
 The only other differences are not likely to bother a tourist.
 You can’t register them on the TFL website, for example.
 And if you’re planning on loading a travelcard onto it then you will have to get a normal Oyster, because Visitor Oyster cards do not allow that.

 But if you are a foreign visitor then don’t worry: either type will do, because they are basically both the same.